 There are also many delicious and healthy recipes to choose from.
 Even if you’re on a strict diet or need to change your eating habits for better health, slow cookers will help keep your meals delicious.

-Another factor that makes slow cookers an advantage to anyone who wants to eat healthy is that it preserves nutrients.
+Another factor that makes slow cookers an advantage to anyone who wants to eat healthily is that it preserves nutrients.

 Preparing food at intense and high temperatures causes nutrients to be lost and decreases the health benefit of your meal.
 If you slow cook your vegetables and meat, however, more nutrients are left in it, so you get more of them into your body.

 If you want to eat healthier but don’t have a lot of time to dedicate to planning and making healthy meals, a slow cooker may be an excellent solution for you.